rohanbari/rohanbari/README.md

 <h2 align="center">Welcome to my GitHub! 👋</h2>

 <p align="center">I'm <strong>Rohan Bari</strong>, a passionate learner and coder from Kolkata, India.
-I’m currently pursuing a Bachelor’s degree in Computer Science, and I have a deep interest in solving problems and building cool things with code!</p>
+I’m pursuing a Bachelor’s degree in Computer Science, and I am deeply interested in solving problems and building cool things with code!</p>

 ## 🌟 About Me